DevSteg/personal-portfolio/README.md

         from there they are directed down to the introduction section which continues the feeling of converstaion and reveals the navigations links around the site.
     * #### Imagery
         Logo created on Affinity designer is on the landing page and across the site in the navbar.
-        An Image of the developer is also used on About Me to allow the user to put a face to the name.
+        An image of the developer is also used on "About Me" to allow the user to put a face to the name.
     * #### Navigation
         The top nav bar is fixed in place to allow for quick access to the navigation links wherever the user is on the page.
         The Navbar and footer are styled differently to the wireframes due to not needing the navigation links in the footer with the nav bar fixed to the top and for ease of use.